 Maximilian sunflowers are actually a perennial plant.
 Even though they flower and disperse their seeds like an annual, their roots will survive even the harshest of Texas winters.
 Due to this combination of perennial roots and very productive seed heads, Maximilian Sunflowers often develop into very large and thick colonies of plants.
 The yellow flowers of these colonies result in fabulous drifts of yellow that paint the fence rows and ditches of fall rural Texas.

 Even though Maximilian’s are native, they do very well in cultivation.
 I have this plant in my beds and so do many of my friends.
 It is a great pass along plant.
 In fact, that is how I got mine.
 My friend Cynthia Mueller brought me some shoots from her established colony this previous spring.
-She got hers from the side of the road somewhere several years ago.
-Her “rustling” has provided her with a very beautiful stand that she divides every year and shares with all that want them.
+Cynthia has a very beautiful stand that she divides every year and shares with all that want them.

 Since Maximilian Sunflowers are a native plant, they will do well in low water situations.
 However, if you want them to be truly spectacular, water them just like any other bedding plant (about 1” of water per week).
 They love full sun and will grow in just about any soil type.
 Because of their tall foliage, you may be required to stake or prune them.
 If pruning, trim them down to about 2’ or 3’ in late June or early July.
 This will keep the plant from growing much over four feet.
 When pruned in this manner they can make a very attractive hedge or border.
 Also, since Maximilians are sunflowers, they last forever as a cut flower in your fall bouquets.